 After every test imaginable (including tropical diseases) he started to suspect Mastocytosis.
 The tests came back negative but in the meantime I had become aware of MCAS.
 The professor said he would read all the literature on the subject he was able to find.
 He then diagnosed me with MCAS.
 Unfortunately he could find no one in the UK to help advise on treatment and optimise my medications.

-convinced him there was an urgent need to fill the vacuum.
+convinced me that there was an urgent need to fill the vacuum.

-In consequence he joined Jennie and Gawain in setting up a charity to create awareness, bring knowledge to the medical profession and provide help and advice to sufferers.”
+In consequence, I joined Jennie and Gawain in setting up a charity to create awareness, bring knowledge to the medical profession and provide help and advice to sufferers.

 Ruth Slater is a healthcare communicator with a passion for making the patient voice heard.
 Ruth has a young daughter with severe food allergies and allergic sensitivities.

 After years of helplessly watching my daughter suffer, she was diagnosed with mast cell activation syndrome.
 My daughter suffered for many years with a range of debilitating and unpredictable symptoms which impact her life significantly.
 I want to do everything I can to support those living with MCAS and those caring for someone with MCAS.

 I know that we are fortunate to have a diagnosis and a supportive medical team and hope by working to raise awareness and elevate the profile of MCAS, that others will find the support they need.

 Recently, my son has also been diagnosed with MCAS, which has inspired me to continue to support the MCAS community.

 Working on the wellbeing resources we are developing is a key part of my work with Mast Cell Action as I believe that these are vital in the support we are providing to the MCAS community.
 Part of this work led me to co-author our children's book about a chameleon who has MCAS.

 Joy is Director of Operations, Engagement and Services for MCA, having previously worked for various charities, specialising in community engagement